 Voting wars heat up as Democrats think about 2020

-There are 19 comments on the KXLY-TV Spokane story from 13 hrs ago, titled Voting wars heat up as Democrats think about 2020.
-In it, KXLY-TV Spokane reports that:
+There are 19 comments on the YourErie story from 13 hrs ago, titled Voting wars heat up as Democrats think about 2020.
+In it, YourErie reports that:

 Even before President-elect Donald Trump's inauguration, top Democrats -- including President Barack Obama -- are already launching efforts to reshape the electoral landscape.
 Faced with a stinging loss at the polls, a conservative-leaning Supreme Court and an incoming attorney general who testified this week about the dangers of voter fraud, Democrats are starting early to change the legal terrain in four years.